MIAUSEproject-founderKJ/govern/README.md

-# govern
-  Personal idea on how to govern.
-Firstly built on UTC+8 28 december 2023.
+Vision for Governance
+Personal vision on effective leadership, initially crafted on December 28, 2023, based on UTC+8.

 ORGANIZATION:
-  A) BUSINESS/CAPITAL oriented
-  B) NGO/non-profit oriented
-  C) Social media oriented

-sectors:
-  1)finance/economy/tax of individual vs authority vs organization
-  2)power&freedom of speech, self-defense of authority vs individual vs organization
-  3)education
-  4)military power/national security and restrictions against it
-  5)execution of government's orders by government officers including army
-  6)fundamental belief of people
-  7)laws-making
-  8)NGO and social media
-  9)enforcement of laws and regulations
-  10)economic growth and ensure sustainability

-  11) framework of authority

-  A) LISTS OF NECESSARY BRANCH OF AUTHORITY ADMINISTRATION - 5+1 ministry
-  i) judiciary & law & policy enforcement & budget-auditing
-    .) strengthen the power of enforcement

-  ii) making of law/policy/people's voice
-      .) ensure more transparency
-      .) ensure efficient survey of people's voice
-      .) let people uphold more power in local area

-  iii) development including education, entertainment, arts, science/technology & public health & agriculture & construction & capital investment.
-      .) half-privatise government institutions, but empowers the authority to audit and veto the decisions of the private organization.
-      .) each field is studied by each different commitee.
-The minister duty is to set the priority and reject the proposals by the comittees.
-      .) education: debate class should be held each day for 1 hour .) a school for students where it teaches lessons in tamil, mandarin and malay in different period.
-      .) should teach people about propaganda/information analysis(moral & religion), anti-scam (moral & religion), financial management (mathematics), philosophy of various ideologies(moral & religion), mental heatlh management(moral & religion).
-      .) government is restricted to involve in management of the private sectors
-      .) send government officers down to field to teach citizens how to use the new technologies and regulations
-      .) owners and shareholders of profiting organization like enterprises should be only allowed to save or invest their money in share, the money should be spent on R&D & SME & luxurious shopping, unless it acts as backup savings of the business
-      .) basic needs of people should be ensured by prevent high housing costs, ensure cheap food availability, transport availability
-      .) make folk lores to unite people
-      .) the construction is mandatory to allow pedestrians, old people and kids to be safe to use the utilities and so on.
-      .) authority designs and allocates the main role/purposes of the different areas of the country.
-      .) every areas is enforced with military/self-defense power
-      .) encourage or ensure allocation of tax money into financial & mental health counselling for the citizens.

-  iv) royals & armed officers (comittee)
-      .) allow them to have a representative on parliament.

-  v) intelligence/information/national security/media/speech freedom/foreign policy
-      .)
-One official media under the name of government .) private media within standards set and audited by citizens+NGO should also be funded, to avoid malicious foreign interference.
-      .) information should be classified and labeled clearly as government/organization_verified & non-verified information.
-      .) ensure freedom of speech, but authority should label the information and empowered to leave government comments.
-      .) every people should be trained for national defense.
-      .) authority has rights to restrict the activities with other countries
-      .) freedom of speech-authority has no rights to ban the spread of any information but has rights to label it as "alerting info"
-      .) authority should uphold the principle of "an eye for an eye" when dealing with other countries .) ensure high funding into military power.
-      .) put high taxes on sugar, to prevent high rise of diabetes cases.
-      .) ensure the military power of the country able to reach far.

-  vi) resouce/finance/tax/election management
-      .) reduce tax rate, let people take care of the local area construction.
-      .) every party is given same fixed amount of election campaign money, and given same size of platforms for campaign.
-      .) authority has rights to restrict the activities of any organizations with other countries.
-      .) authority has rights to restrict the movement of people only within 1 month period for any reason.
-      reasons:
-      1) tax collected are likely being mishandled.
-      2) rich people able to evade tax easily, only less wealthy people have to pay all their tax
-      methods:
-      .) encourage citizen involve directly in tender & public construction like roads and even other fundings.
-      .) reduce regulations
-      .) old folks should be encouraged for muscular training.

-      Spirit/principle of democracy/liberty
-      Individual has rights to not doing what he does not want to do.
+A) Enterprise/Corporate-oriented
+B) NGO/Non-profit-oriented
+C) Social Media-oriented

+Sectors:
+Finance/Economy/Taxation - Balancing the interests of individuals, authorities, and organizations.
+Power & Freedom of Speech - Addressing self-defense for individuals, authorities, and organizations.
+Education - Focusing on comprehensive educational development.
+Military Power/National Security - Implementing and regulating military capabilities.
+Execution of Government's Orders - Conducted by government officers, including the army.
+Fundamental Beliefs - Respecting diverse beliefs of the people.
+Laws-Making - Prioritizing transparent legislation processes.
+NGO and Social Media - Assessing and overseeing non-profit organizations and online platforms.
+Enforcement of Laws and Regulations - Maintaining a balance between authority and individual rights.
+Economic Growth and Sustainability - Ensuring sustainable development and economic well-being.

+Framework of Authority
+Branches of Authority Administration (5+1 Ministry):
+i) Enforcement and Judicial Affairs Ministry:
+Responsibilities:
+Judiciary & Law Enforcement
+Policy Enforcement
+Budget Auditing
+Strengthening the power of enforcement ii) Democratic Governance and Public Engagement Ministry:
+Responsibilities:
+Making of Law/Policy/People's Voice
+Ensuring more transparency
+Efficient surveys of people's voices
+Empowering people in local areas iii) Comprehensive Development and Public Services Ministry:
+Responsibilities:
+Education, Entertainment, Arts, Science/Technology Public Health, Agriculture, Construction, Capital Investment Half-privatizing government institutions
+Empowering the authority to audit and veto decisions of private organizations Ensuring basic needs and safety in construction Allocating military/self-defense power to every area Allocating tax money to financial and mental health counseling for citizens iv) Royals and Armed Forces Representation Committee:
+Responsibilities:
+Allowing representation of Royals & Armed Officers in parliament
+v) National Security and Information Ministry:
+Responsibilities:
+Intelligence, Information, National Security
+Media, Speech Freedom, Foreign Policy
+Establishing official government media
+Funding private media within set standards
+Classifying information as government/organization-verified & non-verified
+Ensuring freedom of speech with government oversight Training every individual for national defense Restricting activities of organizations with other countries Upholding the principle of "an eye for an eye" in international dealings Ensuring high funding into military power
+Imposing high taxes on sugar

+vi) Resource and Governance Management Ministry:
+Responsibilities:
+Resource, Finance, Tax, Election Management
+Reducing tax rates
+Letting people manage local area construction
+Providing equal election campaign resources and platform sizes
+Empowering the authority to restrict activities of organizations with other countries
+Restricting people's movement for reasons such as to prevent widespread of diseases...
+Encouraging citizen involvement in tenders, public construction, and reducing regulations
+Encouraging muscular training for the elderly

+Spirit/Principle of Democracy/Liberty:
+Individual Autonomy:

+Upholding the spirit of democracy involves recognizing and respecting the autonomy of individuals.
+Individuals have the fundamental right to make choices and participate in governance willingly.
+Liberty encompasses the freedom to abstain from activities that individuals find objectionable, ensuring their rights and preferences are safeguarded.
+Informed Decision-Making:

+A thriving democracy promotes informed decision-making.
+It requires access to unbiased information, transparent processes, and open dialogue to enable citizens to make choices that align with their values.
+Protection of Minority Rights:

+The principle of democracy and liberty extends to safeguarding the rights of minorities.
+A just democracy ensures that even those who choose not to engage in certain activities are protected from any form of discrimination or coercion.
+Difficulties: Letting People Hold Power in Governance
+1) Lack of Understanding and Belief in the Philosophy of Democracy:

+Education and Awareness Campaigns:

+Implementing robust educational programs to foster an understanding of democratic principles.
+Conducting awareness campaigns that highlight the value of citizen participation and the impact of democratic governance.
+Civic Engagement Initiatives:

+Establishing platforms for civic engagement, including town hall meetings, to encourage active participation and dialogue.
+Promoting community discussions on the benefits of democracy and its role in shaping a just society.
+2) Lack of Professional Expertise in Handling Complex Issues:

+Training and Skill Development:

+Investing in training programs and skill development to enhance citizens' understanding of complex issues.
+Facilitating workshops and courses that empower individuals to navigate intricate policy and governance matters.
+Advisory Support:

+Establishing advisory bodies comprising experts who can provide guidance to citizens on complex issues.
+Creating accessible resources, such as online platforms and expert-led forums, to disseminate information and insights.
+Difficulties: Letting Authority/Organizations Hold Power in Governance
+1) Difficulty in Holding Underperforming or Corrupt Authorities Accountable:

+Independent Oversight Mechanisms:

+Strengthening independent oversight bodies with the authority to investigate and take action against underperforming or corrupt authorities.
+Ensuring transparency in the accountability process, with regular public updates on investigations and outcomes.
+Whistleblower Protections:

+Implementing robust whistleblower protection laws to encourage individuals to come forward with information on corruption without fear of reprisals.
+Establishing mechanisms for anonymous reporting to safeguard whistleblowers.
+2) Risk of Corruption within Organizations Leading to Dissemination of False Information:

+Transparency Measures:

+Instituting transparency measures within organizations, including regular audits and financial disclosure.
+Promoting a culture of openness and accountability to minimize the risk of corruption and misinformation.
+Media Literacy Programs:

+Implementing media literacy programs to educate the public on discerning between reliable and unreliable sources of information.
+Encouraging critical thinking skills to empower individuals to question and verify information.